QGOpt: Riemannian optimization for quantum technologies: Examples of application of QGOpt

 We repeat the calculation of the logarithmic likelihood function, gradient calculation and optimization steps several times, wrapping them into a for loop, until convergence is reached.
 To evaluate the quality of an unknown quantum channel estimation, we calculate the Jamio{\l}kowski process distance \cite{gilchrist2005distance}:

 where $\Phi_{\rm true}(\Phi_{\rm est})$ is the true (estimated) quantum channel, $C_{\rm true}(C_{\rm est})$ is the corresponding Choi matrix, $\|\cdot\|_{\rm tr}$ is the trace norm and $0 \leq J(\Phi_{\rm true}, \Phi_{\rm est}) \leq 1$.
 One can see in Fig.~\ref{fig:channel_tomography} that the Jamio{\l}kowski process distance converges to some small value with the number of iterations and we end up with a reasonable estimation of an unknown quantum channel.
-This section in the form of tutorial is available at QGOpt documentation web-page \cite{QGOpt_docs}.
+This section is available in the QGOpt online documentation in the form of a tutorial \cite{QGOpt_docs}.